 Screw on shelf backings with 3/4-inch screws, then attach the base to the L-shape cube units with 1-inch screws.
 Secure the peg feet to the base using 1-inch screws.

 Position the assembly in its desired location.
 Use a stud finder to locate available wall studs, and mark placement with a pencil.
 Secure the closet rod brackets to the wall studs with a drill.
 Use wall anchors if studs are not available.
 Hang closet rod on the brackets, and trim as needed.
+Now you have a simple entryway coat hanger.

 With 1-inch screws, screw the top plywood piece onto the vertical unit as well as the brackets for optimum stability.
+This area can also serve as a shelf for large purses, hats, or seasonal items such as scarves.